dpacheconr/nr_events_exporter/README.md

-## New Relic Logs exporter
+## New Relic events exporter

-Export New Relic logs into CSV
+Export New Relic events into CSV

 ## How to